IBM/cp4ba-jam-in-a-box/Solutions/Client Onboarding/README_2302_ApolloBA_CP4BADemos.md

 Follow the journey [Apollo Business Automation - CP4BA Demos](https://techzone.ibm.com/collection/apollo-business-automation/journey-cp4ba-demos) to reserve your environment on IBM TechZone.
 It consists of three major steps:

-1. Requesting the environment in step 1 and waiting till the environment is **Ready** and fully deployed.
+1. Requesting the environment in step 1 and waiting till the environment is **Ready** **and fully deployed**.
 This will normally take approximately 5-7 hours.
 2. Validating the successful deployment of the Cloud Pak for Business Automation as described in step 2.
-3. Validating the successful deployment of the Client Onboarding scenario as described in step 3.
+3. Validating the successful deployment of the Client Onboarding scenario assets as described in step 3.